• Skip to primary navigation

 (Have bamboo skewers left over?
 Make vegan fried chicken next!)

-Overhead Thanksgiving kebabs on table with salad and wine.
+Vegan kebabs on table with wine and colorful napkins.

 After the seitan and vegetables have been browned on the grill, and the marshmallow has been toasted separately, dinner is served!